Professional training and experience

-Additional specialized trainings – domestic violence survivors advocacy, mild traumatic brain injury recovery, multicultural and LGBTQ issues.
+Additional specialized trainings – trauma recovery training, domestic violence survivor, domestic violence survivors advocacy, mild traumatic brain injury recovery, multicultural and LGBTQ issues.
 I continue my education about effective therapeutic practices through professional workshops, mentorships, and activities.

-I hold three credentials related to my practice:
+I hold four credentials related to my practice:

 LICSW - Licensed Independent Clinical Social Worker